noootown/installation_script/README.md

 # Installation Script
-This is my installation shell script.
+Here are all my installation shell script.

 # Tensorflow
 Install tensorflow by running ```./tf-step1.sh``` and ```./tf-step2.sh```